Kings Park, New York: Landmarks

 Sunken Meadow State Park borders Long Island Sound and is accessible by the Sunken Meadow State Parkway.
 It is a part of the New York State Parks system.
 In addition to the water, the park has 6 mi of public trails and 27 holes of golf.
 The park's facilities are used for different activities, among them various distance running competitions.
 "Cardiac Hill" is well known by local runners.

 The Nissequogue River, 6 mi in length, empties into Long Island Sound and is used for different types of water activities.
 The river flows through the Nissequogue River State Park.

 Kings Park Bluff, sandwiched between Sunken Meadow State Park and Short Beach in Smithtown sits the Kings Park Bluff which empties into the Long Island Sound.
 Used as a boat launch and a popular fishing location for locals.

 Kings Park is home to Leo P. Ostebo Kings Park Heritage Museum, the only school community managed town heritage museum in the United States, which is located in the first school building built in 1928.

+Film

+Leave the World Behind, a 2023 film starring Julia Roberts Ethan Hawke and Mahershala Ali, was filmed in part at Kings Park in Long Island, New York.
+More particular in Sunken Meadow State Park the park provided a scenic beach scene and fitting backdrop for the film's storyline, where the boat crashes on the shore.
+Also there was a scene filmed on the Main Street 25 a street of Kings Park.